GoogleCloudPlatform/reliable-app-platforms/README.md

 1. A latency SLO with alerting policies.
 1. An availability SLO with alerting policies.

+## Bugs:
+   - The K8s version needs to fixed in the buils/terraform/infra-create-gke.yaml.
+This is because using the *latest* version causes tf to teardown and recreate cluster everytime the default version changes.
+   - ACM: ACM doesn't sometimes pick up all the clusters in the fleet.
+   - CloudDeploy: Deployments sometimes fail the first time.
+This error usually occurs in the deployment validation phase when the pod is declared Unschedulable due to insufficient memory and cpu.
+This has likely to do with the interaction with Autopilot's autoscaling feature.
+      Short-term fix: Retrying the deployment(s) in cloud deploy (click retry on the roll-out) will fix it.
+   - SLOs: SLOs cannot be created by tf until atleast one SLO is created for the service via console.
+This is because the canonical service cannot be found by cloud monitoring.
+This is a bug.
+      Short-term fix: Create an SLO manually for the service in the ASM section of the GKE console.

 ## TODO
 1. SLOs
 1. Implement shop or bank